csanz/dockeasy/README.md

 # dockeasy
-super simple and easy to use docker CLI for purging, building, bootstrapping and deploying new containers
+Super simple and easy to use docker CLI for purging, building, bootstrapping and deploying new containers

+ 🐳 🐳 🐳 🐳 🐳

 ## installation